brown-cs132-s13/chatroom/Chatroom.md

   [sql-injection]: http://en.wikipedia.org/wiki/SQL_injection

 Say, for instance, you want to get all messages attached to the room named "ABC123".
-Use a question mark in place of the value of the field, and then pass an array of parameters to the `conn.query(...)` method:
+Use a dollar sign, and a number, in place of the value of the field, and then pass an array of parameters to the `conn.query(...)` method:

     var sql  = 'SELECT nickname, body, time FROM messages LEFT JOIN rooms ON messages.room = rooms.id';
-        sql += 'WHERE rooms.name = ?
-ORDER BY time ASC';
+        sql += 'WHERE rooms.name = $1 ORDER BY time ASC';

     var q = conn.query(sql, ['ABC123']);
     q.on('row', function(row){
         // ...
     });

+In this example, the variable `$1` corresponds to the first (and only) element in the array, which is `'ABC123'`.

 ## Generating Room Identifiers
 There are a number of strategies you could use to generate room identifiers.
 One straightforward one is this: